Original issue discount: Example

+United States tax

 The portion of the loan that is repaid consists of a repayment of capital and a payment of interest.
 Original issue discount rules separate the portion of the repayment that is attributable to interest and then taxes that amount at ordinary income rates.
 These rules prevent the avoidance of tax that might otherwise be available by characterizing the repayment as a capital gain, which is taxed at a lower rate, or by deferring the recognition of income until the bond is repaid at maturity.

 There are a number of exceptions to the original issue discount rule, including: